Approved: Sputnik V, AstraZeneca, Pfizer-BioNTech and Sinovac

 - Russian officials said Turkmenistan became the first country in Central Asia to approve the Sputnik V vaccine, on January 18.
 Later that month, Ashgabat approved use of EpiVacCorona, also produced by Russia.

 How it's going: Doctors say that salary cuts are forcing them to seek alternative employment and contemplate emigration, RFE/RL's Turkmen service, Radio Azatlyk, reported on May 14.
 Others complain they have not yet received the bonus promised them for working during the pandemic.

 Administering: AstraZeneca, Anhui Zhifei Longcom (China), Sputnik V

-- Uzbekistan has received 100,000 doses of Sputnik V as of April 27, the government said.
-Distribution to people over age 65 began on April 28.
+What else is available: Uzbekistan has received 100,000 doses of Sputnik V as of April 27, the government said.
+Distribution to people over age 65 began the next day.
 Prime Minister Abdulla Aripov asked his Russian counterpart to send more Sputnik V vaccines, Kun.uz reported on April 29.

 For several months during the initial outbreak, we chronicled daily news from across our coverage region.
 See our previous coronavirus dashboards here.

 The archived April 2021 vaccine dashboard is here.